alexemanuelol/rustplusplus/docs/credentials.md

 ![Steam Account login Image](images/steam_login.png)

-* When you have logged in, you should be greeted with a window that display the Slash Command /credentials set .....
+* When you have logged in, you should be greeted with a window that display the Slash Command /credentials add .....
 * Click `Copy` to copy the Slash Command.

 ![Credentials copy Image](images/credentials_copy.png)